joostdecock/site/_posts/2017-12-10-calling-all-patrons.md

 account of
 [Médecins Sans Frontières/Doctors Without Borders](http://www.msf.org/).

-This year we came in at **673.14 Euro**, so that's what I've transferred.
+This year we came in at **673.14€**, so that's what I've transferred.

 > Why should we give you money in the
 > first place if you're just going to give it away?